centrahq/api-documentation/pages/03.fe-development/17.vouchers/docs.md

 ## The responses from my centra instance does not have this data!

-This feature has not yet bee ndeployed everywhere, please contact partner support and we will look into having it enabled on your instance.
+This feature has not yet been deployed everywhere, please contact partner support and we will look into having it enabled on your instance.

 ## What data is available ?

+### Item Level

-For discount type vouchers you can find on the item how they have been affected.
+For discount type vouchers you can now find how each item has been affected. to match the order level discount from before we have split it per code voucher and auto voucher liek so:
 ```json
 "items": [
   {